nullpomino/nullpomino/readme_en.txt

 10. Credits/Thanks

 NullpoMino created by:
-	NullNoname !bzEQ7554bc (was known as Nanashi, No name, or noname) pbomqlu910963@gmail.com Zircean
+	NullNoname !bzEQ7554bc (also known as pbomqlu910963, was known as Nanashi, No name, or noname) pbomqlu910963@gmail.com Zircean
 	Poochy
 	Wojtek (aka dodd)